azhuchkov/tgbounce/README.md

 [Telegram documentation](https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1message.html).

 ### Available actions
-Customize your reactions to messages with these reactions, which can be combined in any order:
+Specify your reactions to messages with the following actions, which can be used in any combination:
 - **reply(text, receiver=None)**: Sends a reply, optionally to a different receiver.
 - **click(label)**: Clicks a button identified by its label.
 - **mark_as_read()**: Marks a message as read.
-- **exec(cmd)**: Executes a shell command.
+- **exec(cmd)**: Executes a shell command, passing the message to process STDIN in JSON format.

 ## Examples

 ### Automatic reply
-Automate responses easily with `tgbounce`.
-For example, to reply to any private message starting with "Hello", use this configuration:
+To reply to any private message starting with "Hello", use this configuration:
 ```json
 {
   "bounces": [